Phz6/Phz6.github.io/Guessing.md

 F --> H([End Game])
 ```

-1. Program will Generate a Random Number 1-100/
+1. Program will Generate a Random Number 1-100
-2. User will input thier Guess of the number/
+2. User will input thier Guess of the number
-3. If User is correct, game will End/
+3. If User is correct, game will End
-4. If User is incorrect, they must Guess Again/
+4. If User is incorrect, they must Guess Again